 GATES TRIANGLE (Fulton Street and Vanderbilt)

 Thanks to support from Council Member Letitia James, work to enhance the area surrounding the fenced-in park is in the design phase at the NYC Department of Transportation following a vote of approval from Community Board 2.
 Sidewalks will be upgraded, made level and extended; addtional areas for plantings and trees will be created, curbs will be extended to improve pedestrian safety.
 This project does not include changes to the fenced-in area and plantings of Gates Triangle Park.
+Construction 2017.

 7-CORNERS (Fulton Street and Greene Avenue)